Conor Coventry: Milton Keynes Dons (loan)

+Rotherham United (loan)

 On 26 January 2023, Coventry joined Championship team Rotherham United on loan until the end of the 2022–23 season.

+Charlton Athletic

+On 12 January 2024, Coventry joined Charlton Athletic on a three-and-a-half-year deal for an undisclosed fee.

+Coventry's first goal for Charlton came on 26 November 2024 in the 82nd minute of a 1–0 League One victory, away at Burton Albion.

 International career

 Born in England, Coventry was eligible for both the England and Republic of Ireland national teams through his mother.
 Opting for the Republic of Ireland, he played regularly for the country's U17 and U19 sides before making his debut for Stephen Kenny's U21 team during the 2019 Toulon Tournament where the side finished in fourth place.
 Coventry was later named the team's captain and went on to feature regularly for the side.

 He was called up to the Republic of Ireland senior squad for the first time in March 2021, replacing the injured Conor Hourihane in the squad for the World Cup Qualification matches against Serbia and Luxembourg and a friendly against Qatar, although did not make an appearance.

 On 6 June 2022, Coventry made his 25th appearance for the U21 side, in a 3–1 win over Montenegro, setting a new national record for appearances at that level by a single player breaking the record of Graham Barrett.

+On 16 November 2024, Coventry was called-up again to the senior Republic of Ireland squad for its match with England.

+On 13 November 2025, he made his senior Ireland debut when he came on as a substitute in a 2–0 win over Portugal in a World Cup qualifier.